YMatoka/US_Houses_Sales/README.md

 # US_Houses_Sales
-Data Analyst Porject using Python that predict the US housing prices using a dataset of house sales
+Data Analyst Project using Python that predict the US housing prices using a dataset of house sales